 There was also occasional lunchtime theatre and comedy, including by future stars Rik Mayall and Ade Edmondson.

-These programme strands are explored in more detail in the subsequent sections of this chapter — click on the sub-headings on the right of this page.
+These programme strands are explored in more detail in the subsequent sections of this chapter.